 That is the culture of borrowing, copying and mixing cultural practices from other cultures in the world, and blending in vestiges of pre-colonial Rwandan cultural and traditional practices, such as, prominently, Rwandan traditional dance and its distinct regalia.
 And many other pre-colonial Rwandan cultural and traditional facets exhibited today, often in formal social occasions such as weddings; and/or the usual entertainment (and beguiling) of foreigners from a supposedly uniquely and culturally and traditionally Rwandan identity.

-This is partly because various foreign languages are spoken in Rwanda, mainly, by ‘educated‘ Rwandans, a part of whom have either had the opportunity to travel to different countries for business and other reasons.
-Or have been ‘educated‘ and lived in various foreign countries and as such, have been inculturated in foreign value systems and hence, exhibit foreign values and practices which foreigners easily identify with, making them feel rather at home.
+This is partly because various foreign languages are spoken in Rwanda, mainly, by ‘educated‘ Rwandans, a (significant) part of whom have either had the opportunity to travel to different countries for business and other reasons.
+Or have been ‘educated‘ and lived in various other (foreign) countries and as such, have been inculturated in foreign value systems and hence, exhibit foreign values and practices which foreigners easily identify with, making them feel rather at home whilst in Rwanda.
 So, foreigners will have no problem living and working in Rwanda without speaking Kinyarwanda.
+Unlike, for instance, in many cases, Rwandans who migrate to other (foreign) countries who are – and will usually be – required to learn whatever the recognised national language as a prerequisite and for purposes of social and economic integration.

 If national culture is not reflected in the national legal system, in the laws that govern a country (nation); then what culture does the legal system – and the laws of governance, reflect?

-What kind of Rwandan culture and values does a “Rwandan” born and raised outside Rwanda, and outside a particularly Rwandan community influence, who does not speak Kinyarwanda, exhibit?
+What kind of Rwandan culture and values does a “Rwandan” born and raised outside Rwanda, and particularly, outside Rwandan community influence, who does not speak Kinyarwanda, exhibit?

 What kind of Rwandan culture and values does the Rwandan government exhibit in its structures?